ASHIQ02KHAN/C-programme/README.md

-Home for nineteenth day home for ten
+Home for twenty day home for Eleven